Forest-Economics-Goettingen/optimLanduse/README.md

 into an *optimLanduse*-object ready for solving.
 The following input data are required:

--   *Coefficients table*: The package is only capable of processing a long-oriented type of data structure.
-All combinations of land cover (landUse) alternatives and indicators have to be listed vertically.
+-   *coefTable*: The package is only capable of processing a long-oriented type of data structure.
+All combinations of land-cover (landUse) alternatives and indicators have to be listed vertically.
     Each row must contain the average expectation, the uncertainty, and the direction of the respective land-cover and indicator